 Why It Works

-French Paper Co. does a great job of letting the color subject of its images tell a story.
+French Paper Co. does an excellent job of using the color subject of its images to tell a story.
 Almost every image contrasts the industrial elements of printing machinery with bold, candy-hued rolls of paper.
 These unconventional splashes of color convey an element of quirk that – right on cue – shows up in their caption copy.

 Photographs are an intuitive, engaging form of visual media.
 Including them in a visual storytelling campaign is a no-brainer for a digital marketer – data shows that social posts including images garner consistently higher engagement metrics than text-only posts.